 The College is widely recognized for its degree programs in the natural sciences.
-It offers 30 undergraduate majors, master's degrees in 14 professional areas, six post-baccalaureate certificates and certification programs in education.
+It offers 33 undergraduate majors, master's degrees in 15 professional areas, eight post-baccalaureate certificates and certification programs in education.
 Nearly 1,500 undergraduates from across the nation and the world are enrolled at Hood, together with nearly 1,000 graduate students from the region.
-Hood's regular faculty number 110, and 98 percent of all full-time faculty hold a doctorate or highest degree awarded in their field; another 98 men and women, many of them scientists and professionals of national eminence, serve as adjunct faculty.
+Hood's regular faculty number 118, and 96 percent of all full-time faculty hold a doctorate or highest degree awarded in their field.

 Hood College prepares its students to excel in meeting the personal, professional and global challenges of the future.
 It is committed to the thoughtful integration of the liberal arts and technology, to the exploration of values and the cultivation of community and to equipping students for lives of responsibility and leadership.
 In all that it does, Hood recognizes that a strong foundation in the liberal arts provides the best possible preparation for personal and professional success.